jakebrinkmann/lagoon-killer-whale/README.md

        key=your secret key (for Django)
     ```

-* Set ESPA_DEBUG env var to either True/False.
+* Set ESPA_DEBUG env var to either True or False
 * Set ESPA_LOG_DIR env var.
-Defaults to espa-web-dir next to espa-web.
+Defaults to espa-web-dir next to espa-web

 ## Running
 If uWSGI is installed to the system :`cd espa-web;uwsgi -i uwsgi.ini`

 If uWSGI is installed to the virtual environment: `cd espa-web;. bin/activate;uwsgi -i uwsgi.ini`